Skip to content

 isDefault?: boolean;

-isOutbound?: boolean; // the outreach opener
+isOutbound?: boolean; // the outreach default

 }